2 Days in Luxor: The Complete Itinerary Including the Sites Most Visitors Miss

 The distance to Abydos: going on Day 2 rather than Day 1 gives you a full day to adjust to Luxor's scale before a long road journey.
 Most drivers leave by 7:00 am and return by 4:00 pm.

-The Luxor Museum: if you have an evening free, the Luxor Museum on the East Bank Corniche houses royal mummies and objects from the temples of Karnak.
+The Luxor Museum: if you have an evening free, the Luxor Museum on the East Bank Corniche houses royal mummies and temple artifacts from Karnak.
 One of the best-curated museum displays in Egypt, rarely mentioned in standard itineraries.

 Two days is the minimum to do Luxor properly.
 Three days, with an added day trip to Esna or time for the Valley of the Queens and the Ramesseum, covers the full picture.